Noosa World Surfing Reserve

 Noosa has been named the 10th World Surfing Reserve, recognising decades of best practice in coastal management and protection that have resulted in Noosa’s international reputation as one of surfing’s natural wonders.

-When the Noosa World Surfing Reserve is dedicated next March, it will become only the third Australian World Surfing Reserve, following in the footsteps of Sydney’s Manly Beach (2012) and the southern Gold Coast (2016).
+The Noosa World Surfing Reserve is only the third Australian World Surfing Reserve, following in the footsteps of Sydney’s Manly Beach (2012) and the southern Gold Coast (2016).

 A World Surfing Reserve identifies, designates and preserves outstanding waves, surf zones and surrounding environments around the world by recognising and protecting their key environmental, cultural, economic and community attributes.